-- a.
-Stand-Alone Electric: Repair, replacement, and installation are not allowable costs. - b.
-Un-Vented Space Heaters: A home with an unvented space heater in the living space/inside the pressure boundary shall be deferred unless the space heater is to be removed as part of the required weatherization work, or the homeowner has the unit removed as part of the deferral. - 6.
-Electric Conversion: Replace furnaces or baseboard heaters when there is an SIR of 0.80 for both the measure and the job, using PB or LIHEAP funds, or an SIR of > 1.0 if using DOE funds. - a.
-Modify the heating system type in the Heating tab to reflect planned replacement of the system and include the AFUE of the new system. - b.
-Use the Electric Fuel Switch Calculator Worksheet to determine the energy savings to be entered into the NEAT audit. - c.
+- 7. Electric Heat to Air Source Heat Pump (ASHP): - 8.
+Prior approval from the HE+ Help Desk is required prior to installing an ASHP.
+Replace furnaces or baseboard heaters when there is an SIR of 0.80 for both the measure and the job, using PB or LIHEAP funds, or an SIR of > 1.0 if using DOE funds.
+Use the HVAC Replacement Calculator to determine the energy savings to be entered into the NEAT audit. - a.
+Run an audit with the existing heating systems to determine pre-retrofit savings for possible shell measures to be entered in the HVAC Replacement Calculator. - i.
+Modify the heating system type in the Heating tab to reflect planned replacement of the system and include the AFUE of the new system when HVAC calculator messaging indicates to do so. - b.
 To determine the SIR for the measure and the job, enter the conversion information generated by the calculator into the NEAT Itemized Cost tab. - i.
 The required information includes the correct HE+ System/WisWAP measure line identification, the savings as predicted by the calculator, the fuel type saved, and the lifetime and the cost of the conversion. - ii.
-Proceed with the replacement system if the measure and the job have an SIR of 0.80 or better, or an SIR of > 1.0 if using DOE funds. - d.
-The Electric Fuel Switch Calculator Worksheet is available on the HE+ TTA website.
-The completed worksheet results shall be printed and retained in the customer file. - e.
+Proceed with the replacement system if the measure and the job have an SIR of >0.80, or an SIR of >1.0 if using DOE funds. - c.
+The percentage of the heating load being replaced should reflect when the replacement ASHP does not have the capacity to meet the required hourly output. - i.
+Supplemental heat must be provided by secondary heating systems when the ASHP does not have the capacity to meet the required hourly output. - d.
+The audit will model and combine savings for both heating and cooling when the building has existing cooling systems present. - e.
+Systems may be a single mini-split, multiple mini-splits, multi-split with more than one inside unit, or fully ducted.
+All related costs must be included. - i.
+Split systems shall be paired to meet efficiency specifications. - f.
+When there is no existing cooling system, provide customer with information about the potential increase in energy costs when the ASHP is used for cooling. - i.
+The annual combined heating and cooling operational costs shall be calculated with base electric price without the added SCC modifier to ensure a household's energy burden does not increase when there was no existing cooling equipment in the building. - g.
 Existing baseboard heaters may be left in place.
-Unless not feasible (for example, units serving a space with no other heating supply), disconnect the baseboard heaters to prevent continued use of the units. - 7.
-Electric Heat to Cold-Climate Air-Source Heat Pump (ccASHP): - a.
-Model conversion to ccASHP by selecting "Evaluate Replacement with Heat Pump".
-Include only the percentage of heat that will be supplied by the new system. - b.
-The audit will model and combine savings for both heating and cooling when the building has existing cooling systems present. - c.
-System may be a mini-spit or fully ducted.
-All costs must be included. - d.
-The percentage of the heating load being replaced should reflect when the replacement ccASHP may not provide adequate heat at lower temperatures - e.
-In case where there is no cooling system, customer is provided information about the potential increase in energy costs when the ccASHP is used for cooling. - iii.
-The annual combined heating and cooling annual operational costs shall be calculated with base electric price without the added SCC modifier to ensure a household's energy burden does not increase when there was no existing cooling equipment in the building.
+Unless not feasible (for example, units serving a space with no other heating supply), disconnect the baseboard heaters to prevent continued use of the units. - 9.
+Propane Heat to Air Source Heat Pump (ASHP): - a.
+Model conversion to ASHP using the HVAC Calculator. - b.
+The percentage of the heating load being replaced should reflect when the replacement ASHP is more cost effective to operate than the propane system. - c.
+The HVAC Calculator will model and combine savings for both heating and cooling when the building has existing cooling systems present.